Saturday, Sep 2nd, 2023, 0740-1730

 Wetness management is a hard skill to figure out and even harder to get right in all circumstances.
 There are many factors that play into it.
 Thinking back on my experiences with multiple days of rain on the AT, in New Zealand, and the Colorado Trail, it can feel like a losing battle to keep stuff dry.
 You fight the good fight but after a long enough timeline, everything becomes either damp or completely saturated.

 We were optimistic that it wouldn’t rain overnight, given the clearing skies the day before.
-Inevitably, the rain began around midnight, first as light, but later an absolute downpour.
+Inevitably, the rain began around midnight.
+At first it was light, but later an absolute downpour.
 I felt like I was back on the AT, worrying about puddling under my floor and ingress from anything touching the walls.
-Even allowing a sleeping pad to push against a tent’s bathtub floor can turn it into a true bathtub.
+Even allowing a sleeping pad to push against a tent’s bathtub floor can turn it into a true bathtub, holding water.
 Needless to say, my sleep was fitful.
 Still, I managed to keep everything toasty and dry.
 My site over lots of duff and at a slight incline ensured good drainage.
 Poor Out Here was not so lucky.
 His site puddled big time, soaking through his floor and getting his quilt wet.
 He had an uncomfortable night and decided to bail back to Sierra City first thing in the morning.

 I’d expected to part ways with him anyway, as I intended to get a later start, enjoying my dry refuge as long as I could manage.
 It must have rained over an inch to cause so much flooding, way more than the tenth to a quarter of an inch that was predicted.
 The puddling problem happened to me on the AT several times and it was only by the grace of my thermarest that I managed to keep the water away from my quilt.
 Thankfully my newer Plexamid tent had a more solid floor, as I’d been meticulous in preserving it.
 Out Here’s thermarest also had a leak, which meant he hadn’t been able to use it as an island as I had mine.
 It’s funny how all these little things compile to add up to a big mess.
 It only takes a few factors to tip the scales between continuing on and calling it quits.